Techinek/ecom_store/README.md

 - Djoser

 ## Dummy data is included:
-Just run seed.sql to populate model instances.
+Just run seed_db.py to populate model instances.
 You may encounter IntegrityError caused by duplicating key value unique constraint.
 To solve this problem you should resync primary key fields: